How do key Black swing-state voters view Kamala Harris? It's complicated | CBC News

 Harris's approval ratings clearly exist on a more mortal plane than Obama's.

-Two surveys conducted for CNN and The Economist both show good support for Harris, but not astronomical — they range from 44 to 48 per cent support among self-identified Black voters and "people of colour," and disapproval ranging from 21 to 28 per cent.
+Two surveys conducted for CNN and The Economist both show strong but not astronomical support for Harris — ranging from 44 to 48 per cent among self-identified Black voters and "people of colour" and disapproval ranging from 21 to 28 per cent.

-"My honest answer: I don't know [how much she affects the vote]," Hill said.
+Asked how much she could affect the Black turnout, Hill says, "My honest answer: I don't know."

-Progressives criticize her wobbling stance on Sanders' Medicare For All plan.
+Progressives criticize Harris's wobbling stance on Sanders's Medicare for All plan.
 And for her similarly wavering messaging on law enforcement.

 Two books she wrote, a decade apart, evince starkly different attitudes to policing that follow the shifting political winds.

-The first, Smart On Crime, extols police officers, and says they make Black communities safer, and she called it a myth Black people oppose police.
+The first, Smart On Crime, extols police officers, and says they make Black communities safer, and calls the idea that Black people oppose police a myth.

-One devastating moment that damaged Harris's ill-fated presidential run was when a rival accused her of a hypocritical flip-flop on marijuana — from prosecuting pot possession, to now joking about having smoked it.
+One devastating moment that damaged Harris's 2020 presidential run was when a rival accused her of a hypocritical flip-flop on marijuana — from prosecuting pot possession to now joking about having smoked it.

 Harris, on Wednesday night, sought to reframe the story of her time as a California prosecutor and attorney general.

-She cast herself as a defendant of the little guy and prosecutor of the powerful: transnational gangs, rapists, big banks and a for-profit college.
+She cast herself as a defender of the little guy and prosecutor of the powerful, citing transnational gangs, rapists, big banks and a for-profit college as examples of the latter.

 At the coffee bar Wednesday, Neal insisted she hasn't earned his vote.